LLM-wrapper: Black-Box Semantic-Aware Adaptation of Vision-Language Models for Referring Expression Comprehension: : black-box semantic-aware adaptation of VLMs.

-\bigbreak \textbf{Prompt construction.} In the LLM prompt (shown next), we list all predicted outputs---along with their box coordinates, labels, and when applicable confidence scores (displayed in light gray below)---translated into natural language.
-Doing so enables the `blind' LLM, which only reads text, to understand what composes the scene and to reason on the image.
-The prompt finally provides the query and requests the LLM to select the best matching box.
-For instance, given the query, in green in~\cref{fig:archi}, and the associated outputs, e.g., `flower', `plate', `bowl', \etc, we `ask' the LLM for the best matching box index, as follows:
+The key idea of our method is to convert the VLM's outputs into natural language.
+To achieve this, we list all predicted outputs in the LLM prompt, including their box coordinates, labels, and, when applicable, prediction scores (displayed below in light gray).
+This allows the `blind' LLM, which only reads text, to understand the scene and reason about the image.
+The prompt then reminds the query and asks the LLM to select the best matching box.
+For instance, given the query (in green in \autoref{fig:main_pipeline}), and the associated outputs (e.g., `flower', `plate with flower details', `yellow bowl', \etc), we ask the LLM for the best matching box index, as follows: